This post is about preparing your Anime convention packing list!

 - Swimwear (Most hotels have nice pools so make use of them when you need some downtime to relax before/after a con!)

 - Cosplay essentials kit: Has stuff like spare wig caps, thread, safety pins, needles and scissors.
-You can pick one up for cheap at Walmart, Fabricland (for us Canadians) or Jo-Anns (for you Americans)
+You can buy this sewing kit that contains most of the essential items you’ll need at a convention.

 - Marker and an item for the guest to sign (e.g. Anime poster)